We Are Family

 Siblings Elyse and Arturo Ugalde

 (L) Elyse Ugalde and her brother Arturo Ugalde are first-generation Cuban-Americans.
-Elyse first became an advocate for the LGBT community when she witnessed people openly expressing hate for a group of people for the first time in high school after moving from Miami to Orlando.
+Elyse first became an advocate for the LGBT community when she witnessed people openly expressing hate for a group of people for the first time in high school after moving from Miami to Orlando in 2002.

 Rev. Terri Steed